mikeStr8s/CV-Settlers/MichaelNotes.md

 ![Edges](Michael-images/smalledges.png)

+**Note!** It is worth looking into setting up a board with all tiles flipped over and run edge detection on that to get a basic board edge layout working and see where that takes us.

 However, by accident I noticed that doing so made the roll number tiles isolate in nearly full detail in black and white.

 ![NumTile](Michael-images/tile.png)